-If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Events Management Extended Degree.
+If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Business Management Extended Degree.

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 If you have relevant qualifications or credit from a similar course it may be possible to enter this course at an advanced stage rather than beginning in the first year.
 Please note, advanced entry is only available for September start.
 See our information for students applying for advanced entry.

 The modules listed below are for the academic year 2018/19 and represent the course modules at this time.
 Modules and module details (including, but not limited to, location and time) are subject to change over time.